verrazzano/docs/content/en/docs/customize/opensearch.md

 {{< /clipboard >}}

 #### Pre-built plug-ins for OpenSearch
-Here are some pre-built plug-ins that are bundled with OpenSearch Image:
+Here are some pre-built plug-ins that are bundled with the OpenSearch image:
 - `analysis-icu`
 - `analysis-kuromoji`
 - `analysis-phonetic`